 Divide and Conquer

 The Sword Brethren skillfully exploited rivalries between Baltic tribes—the Livs, Letts, Estonians, Semigallians, and Curonians.
 They would make alliances with one tribe against another, then gradually turn the ally into a tributary.
 For example, the Brethren allied with the Finnic Livs to fight the Estonians, then forced conversion and tribute on the Livs themselves.
 They also offered protection to chieftains who submitted voluntarily, installing them as puppet rulers.
+Over time, the order created a network of client chieftains who supplied warriors and provisions in exchange for military support against their rivals.
+This policy kept the pagan tribes divided and prevented the formation of a united front.

 Use of Converted Locals as Auxiliaries

 One of the order’s most effective techniques was to integrate converted pagan warriors into their ranks.
 These auxiliaries provided local knowledge, intelligence, and light skirmishing troops.
 They were also used as interpreters and diplomats.
 Over time, many Baltic nobles assimilated into the crusader culture, adopting Christianity and German customs.
 This practice de-escalated resistance by creating a class of local collaborators with a stake in the order’s success.
+The Brethren also used converted tribesmen as guides during winter campaigns and as spies to gather information about enemy movements and morale.

 Terror and Intimidation